magnushirst/coin-machine-mutation/README.md

-# Coin Machine KATA with Mutation Testing
+# Coin Machine Kata with Mutation Testing
 The purpose of this project is to show the use of mutation testing for improved visibility of unit test coverage and quality.